 It often happens that policy makers will only respond to a problem or event if it has been spread in the mass media.
-It is recommended that the journalist training provided by the I-SEE Project be supplemented with other activities.
+It is recommended that the journalist training that has been provided by I-SEE Project be supplemented with other activities.
 This could include facilitating workshops on eye health issues and disability inclusion and connecting these to the economic and educational sectors.
-It could also include making media visits to press offices about eye health or holding public discussions and inviting local and national journalists and media.
+It could also include making media visits to press office about eye health or holding public discussions and inviting local and national journalists and media.
 The implementing partner is also advised to increase their use of social media to publish articles, infographics, short videos, and testimonials that educate and inspire the public about eye health.
-The effectiveness of using digital media really depends on the campaign strategy the project team is advised to develop beforehand.
+The effectiveness of using digital media really depends on the campaign strategy that project team is advised to develop beforehand.